What is Considered Low Range Drink Driving?

 If you need help with your low range drink driving offence - contact the team at Kennedy & Cooke to get legal advice as soon as possible.

 Please be advised that this article is for informational purposes only.
 It is not to be used in place of legal advice.
-In any legal matter, we recommend that you contact a licensed solicitor.
+Please contact one of our solicitors if you require legal advice.